More Wormwood than Honey

 But we both knew she wasn't the one to blame.
 My poor choices from so long ago had brought us to that hellish night, and now, I had been given a new lease.
 Appropriately, the next morning as I drove to church, Shania Twain was on the radio singing, "From this Moment."
 I knew this would serve as a milemarker for me the rest of my life - the time I learned how damaging and fearfully consuming sin could be, and just how far Christ had gone to separate me from what I deserved.

 In college, while studying to be a youth minister, I had once written a sermon for a class assignment based on Proverbs 5 and "the adulteress."
-I had used an illustration about NBA player Magic Johnson contracting HIV, and spoke of "the mingled taste of honey and wormwood."
+I had used an illustration regarding the recent-at-the-time news of NBA player Magic Johnson contracting HIV, and spoke of "the mingled taste of honey and wormwood."
 The professor liked it, writing, "I hope you get the chance to preach this one day" in the margins.

 I still have never preached it, but I did indeed live it.
 The words of wisdom are true.